Healing Food AddictionBy Dr. Margaret Paul

 December 31, 2006

-Food addiction is a difficult addiction to deal with because you can't just stop eating.
-Discover a major underlying cause of food addiction and how to begin healing this challenging issue.
+Food addiction is challenging because you can't just not eat.
+Discover an underlying cause of food addiction and how to begin healing this challenging issue.

 Hannah was distressed that, with all the inner work she had done on herself, she still found herself binge eating.

 "There are times when I just can't stop eating.
 I feel awful after, but at the time I just want another cookie and another until they are all gone.
 Or I'll intend to take a few bites of ice cream out of the carton and find myself unable to stop until the whole carton is empty.
 I just don't get why I'm still doing this!
 And it seems worse since I married Roger, even though I really love him.
 I just can't figure this out!"

 I asked Hannah to tune in to the addicted part of herself, and allow that part to speak about why she needs to fill up with food.

 "Well, sometimes I just feel so empty and alone inside.
 I just can't stand it.
 The food makes me feel so much better.
 I don't feel so lonely when I'm eating and filled up.
 But I don't get why I feel this way.
 I'm not alone.
 I have Roger and he loves me."

 "It sounds like you want to eat when you feel alone inside, when your inner child - which is your feeling self - feels alone and abandoned inside."